Hints and Things does not use any 1st Party cookies - more information .

 There, hopefully that means you have a way to access all your old photos digitally now.
 So next step is to do something useful with them and get them out in the open for all to see.
 Have think about the walls in your home.

 Canvas prints from your old photos are an excellent use of the photos on the wall, and then you can think about collages too.
-You can make gift ideas and use old photos in exciting ways like personalised gifts.
+With today's technology personalised photo gifts can also be made using your photos in exciting ways on a wide variety of products e.g. deckchairs, duvet covers, luggage, fabric, tins, trays and much, much more.
 Your family will be forever thankful to see their history out in the open.

 By Adriano Denyer from Contrado Imaging Ltd.,